-Step 2: Click the Options button at the bottom of the column on the left side of the window.
+Step 3: Select Options at the bottom of the column on the left side of the window.

-Step 4: Check the box to the left of Allow text to be dragged and dropped to clear the check mark.
+Step 5: Check the check box to the left of Allow text to be dragged and dropped option to clear the check mark.
 You can then click the OK button at the bottom of the window to save and apply your changes.

 Do you need to send a document to others, but you don’t want them to be able to edit it?
 Learn how to restrict document permissions in Word 2013 so that a document can be read but not edited.